June 15, 2026

 Cons:

-• Lower data limits – While most prepaid carriers do offer unlimited data plans, the set limits for high-speed data on those is usually lower (10-50GB).
+• Lower data limits – While most prepaid carriers do offer unlimited data plans, they typically limit how much of it is high-speed premium data (often 10GB-50GB).

 TextNow Tip: See how much you could save by buying a phone outright to use with a phone plan of your choice — rather than financing one through a specific carrier— with this free phone bill calculator.

-The number of lines you need will affect your budget and phone service planning.
+How many lines do you need?
 Many postpaid carriers and some prepaid plans will decrease the monthly cost of a phone plan when you activate multiple lines.
 Depending on how many lines you need, you could narrow your search to family phone plans, perhaps choose a separate phone plan for kids or teens, or look into unlimited data plans for 2 lines.

-Consider whether there are any promotions or offers that are worth signing up for.
+Features, promotions, and offers: Consider whether there are any promotions or offers that make one plan worth choosing over another.
 For example, many carriers have offers for new customers as well as phone deals that could make the long-term savings worth it.
 Reddit and YouTube are great resources for finding these promotions if you're not up for sitting online for an hour searching for them yourself.

 If you're a senior looking for senior discounts or promotions, you can look for the best senior phone plans specifically.
 Similarly, check whether you qualify for offers specific to groups such as military and veterans, first responders, teachers, nurses, or employees of partner companies.

-With more than 130 carriers in the U.S., you're going to find a lot of plans that fit most or all of your criteria.
-So this step is important in picking the right one.
-Take all the factors we mentioned — data, network, data speeds, and budget — and compare the different plans on those factors to figure out which one gives you the best value for the monthly cost.
-For example, if you find a cheaper plan, but it has slower speeds and you like to stream YouTube a lot while out, you may opt for a more expensive plan that can support that without going over your budget.
+Cost-to-value: With more than 130 carriers in the U.S., you're going to find a lot of plans that fit most or all of your criteria.
+To narrow it down, take all the things we mentioned — data, network, data speeds, and budget — and compare the different plans on those factors to see which offers the best value for the monthly cost.
+For example, if you like to stream entertainment a lot while out, you may find more value in a more expensive plan that can support that versus a cheaper plan with slow speeds or limited data.

 Are there any free phone plans?